drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 poor (e.g., the /b/ classifier marks 19% of /p/ trials as /b/, and only 41% of /b/ trials as /b/).
-Finally, looking across classifiers for a given stimulus phoneme, it is rarely the case that the most frequent classification is the correct one (figure \ref{fig-ovr-confmat}B), further underscoring the impression that a bank of OVR classifiers is probably a poor model of the information extraction carried out by the brain during speech perception.
+Finally, looking across classifiers for a given stimulus phoneme, it is rarely the case that the most frequent classification is the correct one (cf. lack of diagonal elements in figure \ref{fig-ovr-confmat}B), further underscoring the impression that a bank of OVR classifiers is probably a poor model of the information extraction carried out by the brain during speech perception.

 ![Results for one-versus-rest classifiers, aggregated across subjects.
 Each column represents a single classifier, with its target class indicated by the column label.
 Row labels correspond to the test data input to each classifier. **A:** cells on the diagonal represent the ratio of true positive classifications to total targets (also called “hit rate” or “recall”); off-diagonal elements represent the ratio of false positive classifications to total non-targets (“false alarm rate”) for the consonant given by the row label. **B:** most frequent classification of each stimulus consonant, emulating across-classifier voting.
 Consonants that are correctly identified are indicated by dark gray cells along the main diagonal; consonants that are most frequently incorrectly identified are medium-gray cells.\label{fig-ovr-confmat}](../../figures/manuscript/fig-ovr.pdf)